TheLucas777/ubisoft-api/README.md

 - [Contacts](#-contacts)

 ### 📝 Introduction
-Before using this package, you should know that Ubisoft **does not** provide any official API for developers!
+Before using this package, you should know that Ubisoft **does not** provide any official APIs for developers to design and develop their own third-party applications directly.

 So, where exactly do I get the data from?

-The answer is simple; I fetch data by reverse engineering Ubisoft APIs (Which does not have any documentation), format, and restructure their response and eventually return the new data to the user.
+The answer is simple; I fetch data by reverse-engineering Ubisoft web APIs (Which do not have any documentation), format, and restructure the responses and eventually return the new data to the user.

-To access this data, you must provide some Ubisoft accounts (email and password) to authenticate and work with Ubisoft APIs.
+To access this data, you must provide some Ubisoft accounts (at least one account) which contains email and password to authenticate and work with their APIs.

+Remember that two-step verification of the accounts must be **disabled**.
+Otherwise, this package won't work.

 > **Do not** use your primary Ubisoft account.
 >
 > If you **improperly** use API calls, your account might get a temporary penalty or permanent ban.
 >
+> We strongly recommend that you **create a new fake account**.
+>
-> We strongly recommend that you create a new fake account, and we take no responsibility for anything that might happen to given accounts in the future.
+> **We take no responsibility** for anything that might happen to the provided accounts in the future.

 The Ubisoft APIs that we use in this package **are not stable**.
 Your application might suddenly break if Ubisoft changes something in the future, so you must always keep your application up-to-date.